tinegachris/tinegachris/README.md

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I can cram🧠 a 🔟 digits number with a 2️⃣ seconds ⏲ glance 👀!
+- ⚡ Fun fact: I would want to be featured on the Moore's Lobby Podcast someday.

 ### Objective 🥅